Swarm of fires as restrictions imposed across Northland

 A swarm of fires has swept Northland as high temperatures and strong winds send the fire risk soaring to danger levels.

-Fire restrictions came into force across the region at 8am today as firefighters were still dampening down and investigating Monday's blazes, which included one in South Hokianga that required two helicopters to put out and another at Matauri Bay which is thought to have destroyed a bach.
+Fire restrictions came into force across the region at 8am today as firefighters were still damping down and investigating Monday's blazes, which included one in South Hokianga that required two helicopters to put out, and another at Matauri Bay which is thought to have destroyed a bach.

 Acting Northland principal rural fire officer Wayne Martin said most of the recent blazes had escaped from rubbish fires or burn-offs, which was why restrictions had been imposed.
 As of this morning most fires in Northland required a permit.

-Permits were free and gave firefighters a chance to offer advice on how to stay safe and keep fires under control.
+Permits are free and give firefighters a chance to offer advice on how to stay safe and keep fires under control.

 READ MORE: